clem9123/Thesis_forest/README.md

   - `Import_output.R`
   by using `utils` and rewriting the code more cleanly.

+- [x] code reviewed to use inventory and output utils
+- [x] Path to check but it is far better already (pour l'instant je l'ai mis en haut du fichier pour que ce soit facile à changer)
+- [ ] Comment

 # Study Beginning

 Potential introduction for a Master internship: